jmibann/brastlewark/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-**Note 2: You’ll need to have Node 14.0.0 or later version on your local development machine (but it’s not required on the server).
+**Note 2: You’ll need to have NPM and Node 14.0.0 or later version on your local development machine (but it’s not required on the server).
 We recommend using the latest LTS version.**